CARC 198 Active

 Failure to request authorization extension The provider did not submit a request for extended or additional authorization before the current authorization limit was reached Common

-Services billed beyond what variance allows In workers' compensation cases, the treatment provided is not consistent with the approved variance or treatment plan Occasional
+Services billed beyond variance allowance In workers compensation cases, the treatment provided is not consistent with the approved variance or treatment plan Occasional

 How to Resolve